 Business owners of all kinds are reopening their doors and welcoming customers again as we've entered a period of lockdown restrictions lifting.
-This calls for bringing back your staff, and maybe even hiring new members of your team.
+This calls for bringing back your team, and maybe even hiring new members of your team.
 But, you don’t want to hire just anybody.
 You want to secure top-talent employees who can strengthen and add value to your small business.

 Finding talent right now has its challenges.